This article contains affiliate links.

 This will inevitably cause undue stress to the bird and could result in feather plucking or worse fate.

-Essential oils should never be applied directly to a bird’s feathers as birds prefer to clean them individually, and so ingesting the oils will definitely occur.
+Essential oils should never be applied directly to a bird’s feathers as birds prefer to clean them individually, so ingesting the oils will definitely occur.